Maha CM announces Rs 500 crore for concretisation of bus stands | Science-Environment

 Speaking at a function here to mark the 75th anniversary of the MSRTC, he said the Maharashtra Industrial Development Corporation (MIDC) will provide Rs 250 crore to the public transporter to make its bus stands pothole-free in the first phase.

 ''(There will be a) Complete concretisation of bus stand flooring.
-Not a single dust particle should be visible,'' Shinde said, while also stating that MSRTC must provide clean toilets on bus stands.
+Not a single dust particle should be visible,'' Shinde said, while also stating that MSRTC must provide clean toilets at the bus stands.

-''There are potholes on bus stands.
+''There are potholes at bus stands.
 Water and mud accumulate in potholes and passengers face a lot of trouble,'' he said.

+For providing quality public transport services to passengers, the transport body will be empowered and modernised, he added.

+The CM further said that MSRTC is the lifeline of Maharashtra and it has covered a long journey of 75 years.
+The MSRTC should work with the motto of 'Bahujan hitaya, bahujan sukhay'' (welfare and happiness of the masses).
+It should ensure quality, he said.
+Shekhar Channe, vice chairman and managing director of MSRTC, told PTI that the corporation has around 580 bus stands across the state and the funds will be used mainly to concretise these stands.
+The corporation has already submitted a proposal to the Industries Department, he said.
+Chief Minister Shinde, meanwhile, also asked when the MSRTC would become financially self-reliant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)